![]() |

 Haotian Ju, Dongyue Li, Aneesh Sharma, and H. R. Zhang

-Artificial Intelligence and Statistics (AISTATS) 2023.
-Accepted
+Artificial Intelligence and Statistics (AISTATS) 2023

 Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees